CanerErgez/laravel-state-machine/docs/first_transition.md

 Within a transition:

 - `$this->baseStateMachine->getModel()` returns the model.
-- `$this->request` contains the optional request.
-- `$this->data` contains custom input and values returned by guards.
+- `$this->context->data` contains input and values returned by guards.
+- `$this->context->actor` contains the optional initiating user or service.
+- `$this->context->metadata` contains tracing or integration metadata.

-The complete transition, including guards and after actions, runs inside a database transaction.
-If any step throws, the transaction is rolled back and a `TransitionFailedException` is thrown.
+The complete transition, including guards and after actions, runs inside a database transaction on the model's connection.
+Guard exceptions remain catchable as guard exceptions.
+Unexpected failures are wrapped in a `TransitionFailedException` whose `getPrevious()` value contains the original exception.

 See the [sample project](https://github.com/CanerErgez/laravel-state-machine-sample-project) for a complete implementation.